carj/pyPreservica/docs/entity.rst

 The ``Representation`` contains the name and type and also contains a reference back to its parent Asset object.

+Currently Preservica supports two representation types "Access" and "Preservation", you can have as many representations of each type as you need.
+For example a book may need two "Access" representations one containing a single PDF document and another containing multiple
+JPEG images, one for each page etc.

 .. code-block:: python

     for representation in client.representations(asset):